akashihi/USBHume2/README.md

 ### usbhumereq - measurement request utility

 usbhumereq, located in host/src/usbhume queries device for current measurement and prints it to stdout.
-It's main purpose is to show, how to use libusbhume and check, that device is working.
+It's main purpose is to show how to use libusbhume and check that device is working.
 You need to provide that binary with capabilities to work with usb bus and detach devices from kernel drivers.

 ```
 sudo ./usbhumereq